telerik/maui-docs/controls/collectionview/events.md

 		* the tapped `View`(`ItemView`).
 		* the `Handled`(`bool`) property&mdash;Indicates whether the event handler has already handled the tap event.
 When set to `true`, the default handling of the tap event is not executed.
 When set to `false`, the default handling of the tap event is executed.

-	> On Android and iOS, when tapping the TreeView item, the item gets expanded.
-On WinUI and MacCatalyst, the item gets expanded when tapping on the arrow **>**.
+> `ItemTapped` event is raised when tapping on the following elements: CollectionView item, Group header and footer and CollectionView header and footer.

 * `ItemHolding`&mdash;Raised when an item is held.
 The `ItemHolding` event handler receives two parameters:
 	* The `sender` argument, which is of type `object`, but can be cast to the `CollectionView` type.